36 Things to know about the UK before you visit

 Full English Breakfast

 This is a calorie-laden fill-your-belly delight.
 Toast, tea, sausages, bacon, mushrooms, tomatoes, beans, and eggs any which way you, please.
-In N. Ireland it is often accompanied by fadge or potato pancakes and the Brits have not taken to that awful frozen “hash brown” thing.
+In N. Ireland it is often accompanied by fadge or potato pancakes and the Brits have taken to that awful frozen “hash brown” thing.

 Chocolate